Research

 • "Whole Language High Jinks" - Literacy expert Louisa Moats explains that despite the National Reading Panel's recommendation for direct, explicit phonics instruction, whole language remains the dominant practice in schools.
 She explains the problems with Reading Recovery and guided reading programs which claim to be "balanced literacy."

-Iowa specific
+Iowa Specific

 The Gaab Lab at Boston Children's Hospital studies differences in the dyslexic brain and is working to identify these differences in very young children, so that intervention can begin earlier.